sskserk/redislab/README.md

 5) Solve issues which should not happen :))

 6) Access any server using SSH.
    Open the ./hosts file.
 It contains public DNS names of the configured EC2 instances.
-SSH connection can be established using SSH key (id_rsa) stored in the current directory.
+SSH connection can be established using generated SSH key (id_rsa) stored in the current directory.
 Use the "ubuntu" user (e.g.):
    ```bash
    $ ssh -i id_rsa ubuntu@c2-3-140-188-58.us-east-2.compute.amazonaws.com
    ```